Attract attention, engage consumers and generate shareworthy content with Guerilla Marketing activations

 2.)
 Planning and location scouting

 3.)
 Fabrication of guerrilla marketing supplies, props, outfits and brand installations

 4.)
 Pre-activation logistical support (e.g. storage, transport, inventory management, etc.)

 5.)
 Deployment and management of activations in multiple cities simultaneously

 Note that when referencing guerrilla marketing it’ll most likely be interpreted by people in a variety of ways.
 The original 1980s definition of guerrilla marketing surrounded being creative with limited resources, by the 1990s/2000s everything creatively executed in a nontraditional manner, from billboards to a bus shelters, was being classified as “guerrilla marketing” so an updated definition was embraced by many companies redefining it as creative, tangible, marketing activities that are implemented with asking permission from events, cities or property owners.
 One hint as to which guerilla marketing definition someone is referencing is the way it is spelled; the original meaning is spelled with two Rs while the updated version is more often referenced spelled with a single R.

 In addition to the above definition, Guerilla Marketing has multiple variants so for your reference:

-Experiential Guerilla Marketing can either be indoor, outdoor or ambush, however execution is dependent upon consumer participation.
-Experiential Guerrilla Marketing can rage from an unauthorized sidewalk pop-up shop to a scavenger hunt that places items throughout cities.
+Experiential Guerilla Marketing can either be indoor, outdoor or ambush, however the execution is dependent upon consumer participation.
+Experiential Guerrilla Marketing can range from an unauthorized sidewalk pop-up shop to a scavenger hunt that places items throughout cities.